top of page

 Where current thermal imaging systems struggle to capture visual detail, missing important features in wildlife.
 These systems often use a single-eye monocular design with a narrow field of view.
 This makes area scanning difficult and induces eye strain by engaging only one eye.

-The night vision goggle system addresses these limitations by offering visual detail capture for identification and a wider field of view through its CMOS imaging sensor and a natural binocular like image display.
+The night vision goggle system addresses these limitations by offering visual detail capture for identification, a wider field of view through its CMOS imaging sensor, and a natural binocular like image display.

 The system supports both stationary, long range observation with digital magnification and helmet mounting for motion tracking and navigation.